emacsmirror/gap-mode/README.txt

 Installation
 ============

-Put the file  "gap-mode.el" into a directory in your  Emacs lisp load path.
-If you wish to run GAP within an Emacs buffer, also put "gap-process.el" at the same place.
-Add the following lines to your ".emacs" startup file.
+Put the files  "gap-mode.el" and "gap-process.el" into a  directory in your Emacs lisp load path, and add  the following lines to your ".emacs" startup file.

     ;; gap mode
     (autoload 'gap-mode "gap-mode" "Gap editing mode" t)